"Types (classes) of pain medication

 What happens if I overdose (Opana ER)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of oxymorphone can be fatal.

 What should I avoid while using oxymorphone (Opana ER)?

-Do not drink alcohol while you are using oxymorphone.
+Do not drink alcohol while you are taking this medication.
 Dangerous side effects or death can occur when alcohol is combined with oxymorphone.
 Check your food and medicine labels to be sure these products do not contain alcohol.

 What other drugs will affect oxymorphone (Opana ER)?

-Do not take oxymorphone with other narcotic pain medications, sedatives, tranquilizers, muscle relaxers, or other medicines that can make you sleepy or slow your breathing.
+Do not take oxymorphone with any other narcotic pain medications, sedatives, tranquilizers, sleeping pills, muscle relaxers, or other medicines that can make you sleepy or slow your breathing.
 Dangerous side effects may result.

-This list is not complete and there may be other drugs that can interact with oxymorphone.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with oxymorphone.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

 Your pharmacist can provide more information about oxymorphone.